lightbug-io/docs/basics/readings.md

 # Readings

-Readings, or sensor readings, are sent along site [points](./points), and contain additional infomation that has been recorded by the device, at a given point in time.
+Readings, or sensor readings, are sent along site [points](./points), and contain additional information that has been recorded by the device, at a given point in time.

 - Identifiers:
     - Reading ID: Unique identifier of the point
     - Device ID: Device that the point relates to
     - Transmission ID: Hash that relates to the transmission the data was received in.
-Can be used to connect mutiple points and readings.
+Can be used to connect multiple points and readings.
     - Gateway ID: If set (and visible), the data was received via a device with this ID
     - SensorDeviceID
 - Timestamps: